Choosing to study abroad

 All our courses offer the option to study abroad, and choosing this will extend your studies by 12 months.
 This means a BSc degree will become four years and an MBiol/MSci will become five.

 We have partner universities across the globe in Europe, USA, Canada, Australia, New Zealand, East and South East Asia, and Latin America.

 A unique learning experience

-Because many of our partner universities have their own specialisms or distinctive course content, you can learn about areas outside of your degree at Leeds.
+Because many of our partner universities have their own specialisms or distinctive course content, you can experience new perspectives on your programme at FBS and learn about areas outside of your degree at Leeds.